 This course will cover:

-- Introduction and practical demonstration of survey techniques including acoustic monitoring, capture with harp traps, mist nets, and acoustic lures
+- Introduction and practical demonstration of survey techniques including acoustic monitoring, capture with harp traps, mist nets, acoustic lures

-- Identifying bats in the hand (capture of bats cannot be guaranteed!)
+- Identifying bats in the hand.
+(Capture of bats cannot be guaranteed!).

 Read More